Curriculum Guide

 Class I French

 Who am I as a learner?
 And who do I want to be?
 What does learning French look like and feel like?
 Learning in French I is guided by the exploration of these questions.
 As we work on listening, speaking, reading, and writing skills, students develop the dispositions required of effective learners, including tenacity, resilience, receptivity to feedback, and careful observation skills.
-Students will explore the fundamentals of grammar and syntax: number (singular/plural), gender, verb conjugation, spelling, and pronunciation conventions.
-As students learn to describe themselves, their peers, and the wider world in French, they will actively contribute to building their understanding of the French language.
-Emphasizing creativity, communication, and cultural awareness, the French I curriculum encourages students to approach language learning from many angles and to discover which strategies and tools are best for them as language learners along the way.
+Students will explore the fundamentals of grammar and syntax: number (singular/plural), gender, verb conjugation, spelling, and pronunciation conventions, all within a communicative context.
+As students learn to describe themselves, their peers, and the broader world in French, they will actively contribute to building their understanding of the French language.
+Students will also engage with music by French-speaking artists from around the world, exploring Francophone geography, traditions, and cultures.
+Emphasizing creativity, communication, collaboration, and cultural awareness, the French I curriculum encourages students to approach language learning joyfully from many angles and to discover which strategies and tools are best for them as language learners and French speakers along the way.

 Class II French